microbus-io/fabric/docs/blocks/layers.md

 [Time budget](../blocks/time-budget.md) is a depleting timeout that is passed downstream along the call stack.
 It is the proper way to handle client-to-server timeouts.

-__Ack or fail fast__ is a pattern by which the server responds with an ack to the client before processing the request.
-This way, the client knows to wait for the response only if an ack is received, and fail if it's not.
+[Ack or fail fast](../blocks/ack-or-fail.md) is a pattern by which the server responds with an ack to the client before processing the request.
+The client knows to wait for the response only if an ack is received, and fail quickly if it's not.

 A microservices transparently makes itself __discoverable__ by subscribing to the messaging bus.
 Once subscribed to a subject it immediately starts receiving message from the corresponding queue.
 An external discovery service is not required.